World Savings and Retail Banks Institute

 The World Savings and Retail Banking Institute is an international banking association.
-It has nearly 100 members in 80 countries around the world, representing approximately 6,760 savings and retail banks.
+It has 99 members in 76 countries, representing over 6,400 savings and retail banks that serve in total 1.7 billion customers across the world.

-WSBI is the global representative of its members, typically savings and retail banks or association thereof, and fosters cooperation between them.
+WSBI is the world's oldest and largest global banking association, representing, advising and connecting retail banks around the world.
 An important area of work is financial inclusion, where the organisation has worked with the Bill & Melinda Gates Foundation and the Mastercard Foundation.

 It shares a common secretariat and office with the European Savings and Retail Banks Group in Brussels.